jinghuazhao/INF/SOMAscan.md

 a wide range of tissues and cell types.

-The enrichment analysis was run using all variants that passed our Bonferroni- adjusted significance threshold (P < 1.5 × 10−11) for association with any protein.
+The enrichment analysis was run using all variants that passed our Bonferroni- adjusted significance threshold (P < 1.5 × 10<sup>−11</sup>) for association with any protein.
 For each of the matching criteria (MAF, distance to TSS, number of LD proxies), we used five bins.
 In total we tested 25 combinations of features (classified as tran- scription factor binding sites, FAIRE-seq, chromatin states, histone modifications, footprints, hotspots, or peaks) with up to 190 cell types from 57 tissues, leading to 998 tests.
-Hence, we considered enrichment with P < 5 × 10−5 (0.05/998) to be statistically significant.
+Hence, we considered enrichment with P < 5 × 10<sup>−5</sup> (0.05/998) to be statistically significant.

 **Disease annotation**.
 To identify diseases with which our pQTLs have been asso- ciated, we queried our sentinel variants and their strong proxies (r2 ≥ 0.8) against publicly available disease GWAS data using PhenoScanner61.
 A list of data sets queried is available at http://www.phenoscanner.medschl.cam.ac.uk/information. html.
-For disease GWAS, results were filtered to P < 5 × 10−8 and then manually curated to retain only the entry with the strongest evidence for association (that is, smallest P value) per disease.
+For disease GWAS, results were filtered to P < 5 × 10<sup>−8</sup> and then manually curated to retain only the entry with the strongest evidence for association (that is, smallest P value) per disease.
 Non-disease phenotypes such as anthropometric traits, intermediate biomarkers and lipids were excluded manually. cis eQTL overlap and enrichment of cis pQTLs for cis eQTLs.
-For each regional sentinel cis pQTL variant, its strong proxies (r2 ≥ 0.8) were queried against pub- licly available eQTL association data using PhenoScanner. cis eQTL results were filtered to retain only variants with P < 1.5 × 10−11.
+For each regional sentinel cis pQTL variant, its strong proxies (r2 ≥ 0.8) were queried against publicly available eQTL association data using PhenoScanner. cis eQTL results were filtered to retain only variants with P < 1.5 × 10<sup>−11</sup>.
 Only cis eQTLs for the same gene as the cis pQTL protein were retained.
 We tested whether cis pQTLs were significantly enriched for eQTLs for the corresponding gene compared to null sets of variants appropriately matched for MAF and distance to nearest TSS.
 For this